 This Hungarian Mushroom Soup is full of flavor, creamy and so cozy.
-A variety of mushrooms and a dash of soy sauce make this soup full of umami flavor it’s insane.
-A few updates modernize this classic soup, making it wonderful for both weeknights and occasions.
+A variety of mushrooms and a dash of soy sauce make this soup full of umami flavor and insanely satisfying.
+This modern mushroom soup recipe is wonderful for both weeknights and special occasions.

-The key ingredient in this soup that makes it Hungarian is paprika.
-Paprika has been a mainstay ingredient in Hugarian cuisine for centuries.
-And while paprika can come from Spain, South America, and California, Hungarian paprika is considered to be of the highest quality.
+And while paprika can come from Spain, South America, and California, Hungarian paprika is considered to be of the highest quality (and should be used in this recipe).

 You can find Hungarian paprika in most grocery and spice stores now, as well as Amazon.

-I do offer an option to add a dash of smoked paprika, if you have it.
-It’s not necessary by any means, but it does offer a modern touch to the cozy soup.
+We do offer an option to add a dash of smoked paprika—if you have it.
+It’s not necessary by any means, but it does offer a modern touch of coziness.

 Here at ZK we like to make things “healthy-ish” but in an elevated, enjoyable way.
 AKA we’re here to create healthy food that tastes delicious, because what’s the point of healthy if you don’t actually enjoy the food?